-Essex: the county in the south-east of England that’s my home.
-Sadly it tends to be associated with fake tan, too-much-makeup and horrible accents thanks to a certain television program but I can promise you it’s not all like that.
+Essex: the UK county I call home.
+Sadly it tends to be associated with fake tan, too-much-makeup and horrible accents thanks to a certain television program but it’s not all like that.
 For example, I recently found out something about the place which may change many gamers’ views on it and hopefully do something to repair its unwarranted reputation.

 After watching Dr Pete Etchells take part in a discussion about The psychology of gaming addiction at EGX Rezzed in April, I purchased his latest book.
 Unfortunately I don’t have a lot of time for reading and so haven’t yet finished it yet, but what I’ve read of Lost in a Good Game so far have been very interesting.
 I’ve learnt a lot about psychology, the problem with classifying gaming addiction and gaming in general, and that the first multiplayer online RPG was made at the University of Essex.

 The future of video games was invented there almost 40 years ago, when two brilliant young students accessed the University’s lab in the evenings to work on their own project in their spare time.
 Computer Society members Roy Trubshaw and Richard Bartle programmed text-based adventure Multi-User Dungeon (MUD) in a domain-specific language called User Dungeon Definition Language (MUDDL) and the game ran on a giant DEC PDP-10 mainframe.

 There had been other fantasy adventure games before MUD.
 Colossal Cave Adventure was developed between 1975 by Will Crowther, a programmer who helped create the technical foundation of the internet.
 There was also Zork in 1977 which was made by members of the Dynamic Modelling Group at the Massachusetts Institute of Technology (MIT).
 These single-player programs were inspired by Dungeons & Dragons (D&D), hugely popular with students since its publication in 1974.